Employee lifecycle guide

 When a company has proper processes in place, it can have an untold positive effect on company culture.

 After all, a business’s most important asset is its people.
-When you have effective processes in place, it can help employees better understand your organization’s vision, purpose, and the ways in which you promote performance, help people feel heard, and the initiatives you take to manage employees and their wellbeing.
+When you have effective processes in place, it can help employees better understand your organisation’s vision, purpose, and the ways in which you promote performance, help people feel heard, and the initiatives you take to manage employees and their wellbeing.

 Can HR Processes Increase Employee Retention?